miniboxing/miniboxing.github.io/arrays.md

 ## What is MbArray ?

 `MbArray` is an array wrapper providing basic random access operations which are optimized for primitive types, while still being completely generic.
-When instantiated in a generic context, the default scala `Array` would require the generic type to have information about itself available at runtime using a `Manifest` or a `TypeTag` view bound, whereas an `MbArray` can be instantiated without any constraint on its generic type, while still offering performances that are similar to those of an `Array`.
+When instantiated in a generic context, the default scala `Array` would require the type parameter to have information about itself available at runtime using a `Manifest` or a `TypeTag` view bound, whereas an `MbArray` can be instantiated without any constraint on its type parameter, while still offering performances that are similar to those of an `Array`.

 Consider the following declarations :